max-kravchenko/proxySPA/README.md

 ## SPA for viewing e-games news

 The project is ~20% done.
+Used stack - Node.js, React.
+Additional libraries: puppeteer, absolutify.

 ### Part 1.
 Proxy Server
 * To run the server locally, clone the project using ssh or html links